Sustainability at Bidfood

 Reducing plastic

-We are aligned to the UK Plastics Pact and as part of this we have multiple commitments and targets in place to reduce the amount of plastic we use in our packaging, as well as improve its recyclability.
+We’re aligned to the UK Plastics Pact and have multiple commitments and targets in place to reduce the amount of plastic we use in our packaging, and to improve its recyclability.
 For example, we have removed PVC and Polystyrene from our range of packaging products and are making all own brand ready meal tray packaging widely recyclable by 2024.
-For a full list of targets please click here.
+For a full list of targets click here.
+We’ve also been working on reducing the plastic shrink wrap we use, which is a significant driver of plastic consumption in the delivered foodservice sector.
+So far, we’ve reduced our pallet wrap per item picked by 9% reduction over two years, and continue to report our progress in our annual sustainability report.
+One key initiative has been the roll-out of four-sided cages used for deliveries to customers.
+Once this is achieved, over half our cages will require zero pallet wrap, a great step forward.

 Product policies